-The wealth of social media platforms on offer for marketers to create dynamic, fast-paced campaigns with a global reach and high levels of engagement is vast.
-But while now older platforms such as Facebook and Twitter have become a go-to staple of many a social media strategy, newer, arguably more niche platforms are only just beginning to be tapped into when it comes to marketing potential.
+There are a wealth of social media platforms on offer for marketers.
+With them, we can create dynamic, fast-paced campaigns with a global reach and high levels of engagement is vast.
+Older platforms such as Facebook and Twitter have become a go-to staple of many a social media strategy.
+Newer, arguably more niche platforms are only just beginning to be tapped into when it comes to marketing potential.
 Have you ever thought about the potential of snapchat advertising?

 The rise of Snapchat

 Take Snapchat, for example.
-Initially released back in 2011 by Stanford University students Evan Spiegel, Bobby Murphy, and Reggie Brown, Snapchat quickly became a popular social media platform, particularly for young people.
-By allowing users to send photos and videos for a limited amount of time (“snaps”) and share them with an exclusive list of fellow snapchat users, snapchat successfully played into the selfie and sharing cultures so popular among young social media fans.
+It was initially released back in 2011 by Stanford University students Evan Spiegel, Bobby Murphy, and Reggie Brown.
+Snapchat quickly became a popular social media platform, particularly for young people.
+It allows users to send photos and videos for a limited amount of time (“snaps”) and share them with an exclusive list of fellow snapchat users.
+Snapchat has successfully played into the selfie and sharing cultures so popular among young social media fans.

 Snapchat as a myriad of marketing opportunities